 Businesses sometimes face an issue of mismanaged production or delivery.
 The goods may be already produced, but the weather blocks the delivery plane from landing, or favorable market conditions can result in a lack of products to sell (failed sales forecast).

 Machine learning increases the cost-effectiveness of the whole process while unlocking knowledge that was unobtainable via previous technologies.
 Human staff now need much less manual intervention to be on top of every aspect of the supply chain.
 Real-time data allows instant response to any threats as well.
-Thanks to technology, supply chain management has entered a new level of transparency and operations efficiency, and that is likely to be improved further.
+Thanks to technology, multiple ways of improving supply chain management have appeared offering a new level of transparency and operations efficiency, and that is likely to evolve faster and further.